Recently I needed to call a function in the background of a C++ program periodically. I decided to use the STL for the task.

 sudo sysctl -w kern.timer.coalescing_enabled=0

 After that the errors went down to about 40 microseconds on average.
 I have yet to look up the proper way to tell the OS that my app needs this, regardless of the global setting, but my curiosity is satisfied for now.

-Note: the source code from the article is only provided as a PDF from which it is hard to extract in a usable form, so I took the liberty to make a plain-text copy on Github.
+Note: the source code from the article is only provided as a PDF from which it is hard to extract in a usable form, so I took the liberty to publish a plain-text copy here.